davvid/vx/README.md

     vx <path> ipython
         Launch ipython inside the virtualenv at <path>.

+vx can also be used to escape out of an active virtualenv.

+    vx --reset <command>

 ## How vx works

 vx runs any command from within a virtualenv, eliminating the need to